SaadatiReza/Kubernetes/tools/rabbitmq/rabbitmq.md

 ```bash
 kubectl get all -l app.kubernetes.io/name=definition
 ```
-NOTE: modify the word "definition" with your desired cluster name, by the way, this is not a production ready cluster and try to modify the definition with better configuration.
+Replace the word *"definition"* with your desired cluster name.
+Also, be aware that this configuration is not production-ready.
+For production use, you should extend and modify the definition with more appropriate and robust settings.